QuiteAFancyEmerald/Holy-Unblocker/README.md

 ### Code Cleanup

-  - [ ] Remove the timestamps attached to the end of the JS file names.
   - [ ] Remove all current obfuscation in the source code.
 It needs to be dynamically obfuscated if anything, or not obfuscated at all.
 This option will be a config option on the server side before rendering with Express for a performance focus.
 Meta elements will have an additonal attribute indicating if they should be moved.
 This is to ensure a SEO source can be served by config or a source focused on pure censorship evasion.
   - [ ] Optimize the stylesheets and the HTML layout.
 Add more proper commenting and redivide the code so that it's less hard on the eyes.
   - [ ] Optimize the JS.
 This time it won't be in one line and will be somewhat thoroughly commented.
   - [ ] Restructure navigation scripts to ensure updated proxy functionality is sanitized and effective
-  - [x] Particles.js automatically adjusting per display size
+  - [x] Particles.js automatically adjusting per display size - done
+  - [x] Fix routes.mjs throwing with incorrect paths - done
+  - [x] Create test script - done
+  - [x] XSS and fingerprinting protection (may need updates) - done
+  - [ ] Update games navigation JS and page
+  - [ ] Ensure all the original submodules get added back to HU-Archive

-### Proxy Functionality
+### Proxy/Site Functionality
   - [x] Ensure Ultraviolet is updated to support bare-mux and wisp - done
   - [x] Add Rammerhead support - done
-  - [ ] Fix slow Ultraviolet speeds despite being local; something on the backend??
+  - [x] Fix slow Ultraviolet speeds despite being local; something on the backend?? - done
+  - [ ] Fix Ultraviolet on Firefox
+  - [ ] Adapt Applications page to use either Rammerhead or UV (for Reddit, YouTube, Discord)
+  - [ ] libcurl, epoxy and all that fun stuff
+  - [ ] socks5/tor routing option that can be configured (enabled) via either a cookie or pathname as a settings meny option
+  - [ ] Update games page content
+  - [ ] Update csel.js (after Setting menu redesign) to support custom transports, icon swap, routing
+  - [ ] Omnibox autoupdate script (for the Google/Bing style auto suggest feature)

 ### Site Redesign
+  - [x] Add potato (lime reminded me to do this)
   - [x] Landing Page - done
   - [ ] Web Proxies page
   - [ ] Application page
-  - [ ] Games Libray page
+  - [ ] Games Library page
   - [x] Footer Design - done
-  - [x] Header Design
+  - [x] Header Design - done

-## Vauge Explanation for Beginners With External Proxies and Hosting
+## Vague Explanation for Beginners With External Proxies and Hosting
 You will first want to host your proxies locally or externally.
 OUTDATED

 #### List of some good hosting options: